ntheile/CrossFront/README.md

 Day 4 - The Template (and revised view)
 =====================
 The Menu view we created does not look very good, in fact it only outputs a console message.
-To avoid having to write HTML in javascript we will use an underscore.js `template` for this Widget, as well as an html file to put the HTML in.
+To avoid having to write HTML in javascript we will use an underscore.js `template` for this Widget.

-The HTML template is kept loaded using underscore and contains a loop that iterated through each model and writes a new `<li>` element with the JSON data.
-See these for more details on this:
+The HTML template is loaded using underscore and contains a loop that iterates through each model and writes a new `<li>` element for each one.
+See this post for more details on how this works:
 * https://github.com/addyosmani/backbone-fundamentals/blob/master/practicals/modular-mobile-app/app/views/photoList.js
 * https://github.com/addyosmani/backbone-fundamentals/blob/master/practicals/modular-mobile-app/app/templates/photoview.html